Andrei-ctrl/Product-Analytics-Experiment-Framework/README.md

 ## Project Overview

-This project presents an end-to-end **product analytics and experimentation workflow**, covering event modeling in PostgreSQL, SQL-based metric definition, A/B test evaluation in Python, and product decision-making.
+This project presents an end-to-end product analytics and experimentation workflow, covering event modeling in PostgreSQL, SQL-based metric definition, A/B test evaluation in Python, and product decision-making.

-The goal is to replicate how product analytics and data science are applied in a real SaaS environment, from raw event data to a business recommendation.
+The goal is to replicate how product analytics and data science are applied in a real environment, from raw event data to a business recommendation.

 ---